Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Recurrent neural networks with target latent dynamics

+where $\mathbf{f}$ is the drift of the target process, and $\sigma \;d\mathbf{w}(t)$ is isotropic noise in $\mathbb{R}^k$.\footnote{{ Throughout, we will focus on encoding latent SDEs with isotropic diffusion.
+Nevertheless we note that the DDM framework can be extended to encode processes with spatially-constant, but non-isotropic, noise structures.
+Given that the RNN has additive noise, we cannot encode processes in an affine subspace that have multiplicative noise.}}

 A variety of methods exist to train RNNs.
+For systems with feedback, such as reservoir computers, approaches include `echo-state' \cite{Jaeger2001echostate}, `FORCE' learning \cite{Sussillo2009chaotic}, direct programming \cite{Kim2023neuralmachinecode}, and the `Neural Engineering Framework' \cite{Eliasmith2003neuralengineering}. { Additionally, a number of biologically-inspired methods have been developed to train biological neural networks.
+These include biologically-plausible methods for back-propagation \cite{Whittington2019theories}, plasticity rules for spiking neural networks \cite{Caporale2008spike}, Bayesian theories of neural computation \cite{Pecevski2011probabilistic}, feedback-based learning for models of motor control \cite{Hennequin2014optimal, Sussillo2009chaotic}, and local weight updates based on neural activity \cite{Bellec2020asolution, Murray2019local, Miconi2017biologically, Brunel1996hebbian}.
+The latter are often based on organising principles such as \textit{Hebbian learning} \cite{hebb1949hebbianlearning}.

-For systems with feedback, such as reservoir computers, approaches include `echo-state' \cite{Jaeger2001echostate}, `FORCE' learning \cite{Sussillo2009chaotic}, direct programming \cite{Kim2023neuralmachinecode}, and the `Neural Engineering Framework' \cite{Eliasmith2003neuralengineering}.
-For sequence learning from data, models are trained through \textit{backpropagation through time} (BPTT) \cite{Werbos1990bptt}, a training procedure that is computationally expensive, especially for stochastic data, and numerically unstable, often suffering from vanishing and exploding gradients \cite{Bengio1994learning}.
-Instead, we opt to train our RNNs using, what we denote as, \textit{drift-diffusion matching} (DDM), where we directly align the drift and diffusive terms in the affine subspace to the target SDE.
-Firstly, we assume that $\Gamma$ has full rank $k$, thus it has a Moore-Penrose (MP) inverse such that $\Gamma^{\dagger}\Gamma = \mathbf{I}_k$, where $\mathbf{I}_k$ is the identity in $\mathbb{R}^k$.
-Using Îto's rule \cite{pavliotis2014stochproc}, we have that the drift in the affine subspace is given by,
+The most established and general framework (albeit not biologically plausible) for training RNNs to perform sequence learning tasks is \textit{backpropagation through time} (BPTT) \cite{Werbos1990bptt}.
+Nevertheless, the training procedure is known to be computationally expensive, especially for stochastic data, and numerically unstable, often suffering from vanishing and exploding gradients \cite{Bengio1994learning}.
+To train our RNNs, we introduce \textit{drift-diffusion matching} (DDM), a more narrow framework where we train the network to directly align the drift and diffusive terms in an affine subspace to a target SDE with known dynamics.}